MSReddy9000/amfoss-tasks/task-03/README.md

 3. So, in that problem.
 Acc. to whether the function was increasing/decreasing at the point, I re-adjusted the startDomain and endDomain for the function.
 So, I did a very similar thing here.
 I first sorted the list in ascending order(to make things easier) and then configured a starting point(x) and an ending point(y).
 If the sum was equal to m, then True will be printed out.
 4. If the obtained sum was LESS than m though, it meant x HAD TO BE INCREASED.
 Why?
 I just added the smallest and biggest numbers in the whole array.
 If the sum was STILL LESS it meant that the small number had to be increased.
 5. If the obtained sum was GREATER than m, it's the exact opposite.
 The GREATER number has to be decreased to fit in the sum.
-6. I just looped through this as long as x was less than y (unlike in task-12, I ran the loop for a fixed no. of times)
+6. I just looped through this as long as x was less than y (unlike in task-12 where I ran the loop for a fixed no. of times)
 7. I also set an identifier variable for recognizing if we obtained a proper solution or not.
 If a pair was found, the identifier would be changed to 1
 8. In the end, I added a few lines to see if the identifier was still 0 (i.e. no proper solution) and if it was the case, print out False
 ### **Points obtained**